Joyanta-Kumar/theALU2/README.md

 # ✨ Final Words

-I made this ALU for learning, struggle, fun, and memories.\
+I made this ALU to learn more.\
-Maybe someday I’ll look back and smile at these two breadboards.\
+Nex't goal is a `4-bit` ALU with it's own control unit.\
 Until then, one step at a time.

 And also, this file was only formatted with chatgpt.\
-It added icons and proper spacing between line.
+It added icons and proper spacing between lines.

 **– Joyanta**